-When it comes to choosing the best-stuffed animal for your baby’s bear cribs, you should consider numerous factors.
-To decide on the right stuffed animal doesn’t need to be hard!
+When it comes to choosing the best stuffed animal for your toddler, you should consider numerous factors.

-The most important thing when you are going to pick a stuffed animal is the size.
+The most important thing when you are choosing a stuffed animal is the size.
 Giant stuffed animal beds are not suitable for babies and toddlers, due to the risk of suffocation.

 Toys that are too big can easily fall on and smother your baby.
 Select a smaller toy instead that won’t put your baby at risk of suffocation.

 This can seem a little strange for parents of toddlers.
 People do not entirely understand what a 3 year old should know educationally.
 This means that they wrongly assume that their toddlers will be able to get away from a large toy that falls on them.
 Sadly, this is sometimes not the case.